alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 1. Select the share icon in the top-right corner.
 2. Confirm sharing.

-Shared explorations cannot be edited by other users unless they duplicate them.
+Once shared, the exploration becomes visible to all users of that property.
+They can find it on the Explore landing page by filtering the **Owner** column to **Not owned by me** or **Owned by anyone**.

+Shared explorations are read-only.
+To customise a shared exploration:

+- select the **More actions** (three dot) menu to the right of the exploration name
+- choose **Duplicate**

+This creates a private, editable copy in your own account.

 ## Handling sampled results

 As your dataset gets larger (for example, when using a long date range), GA4 may apply data sampling.
 Sampling means GA4 uses a subset of data rather than the full dataset, so results are scaled up estimates rather than exact figures.

-If sampling is applied, an indicator appears in the top-right of the exploration panel.
+If sampling is applied, a warning indicator appears in the top-right of the exploration panel.
 Selecting the indicator shows the percentage of data used in the results.
+If data is unsampled, a green tick indicator is shown.

 In paid-for GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.